-Fuels management occurs at unit and landscape scales.
-Decision variables at the unit scale deal largely with specific vegetation management objectives and their relation to fire behavior metrics such as intensity, crown fire potential, and rate of spread.
-These metrics can in turn inform estimates of first- and second-order fire effects.
-Decision variables at the landscape scale deal largely with the frequency, magnitude, and especially the spatial pattern of treatments, which in turn are related to both to the spatial pattern of values at risk and the predominant fire risk factor (intensity, spread, etc.).
+Fuels management involves both a larger landscape and smaller parcel or unit perspective.
+Decision variables on smaller units deal largely with specific vegetation management objectives and their relation to fire behavior metrics such as intensity, crown fire potential, and rate of spread.
+These metrics can in turn inform estimates of direct and indirect fire effects.
+Decision variables across larger landscapes scale deal largely with the frequency, magnitude, and especially the spatial pattern of treatments, which in turn are related to both to the spatial pattern of values at risk and the predominant fire risk factor (intensity, spread, etc.).
 Timing is another key variable, and most treatments require maintenance in order to offset re-growth and fuel accumulation.

 Figure 4 displays the "big picture" conceptual model, which graphically illustrates the relationship between fuels management, fuel conditions, and wildfire behavior, extent and intensity.
-Driving variables are separated by color according to whether we can exert meaningful control, and boxes/ovals highlighted in red correspond to other National Science and Analysis Team (NSAT) sub-teams (Ignitions and Prevention; Fire Adapted Human Communities; Smoke; Landscape Resilience, etc.).
+Driving variables are separated by color according to whether we can exert meaningful control, and boxes/ovals highlighted in red correspond to other National Science and Analysis Team (NSAT) sub-teams (Ignitions and Prevention; Fire Adapted Communities; Smoke; Landscape Resilience, etc.).